liquinlab/elm-smile/docs/views.md

 In the docs for built-in view we will describe the side-effects of each view.

+### Metadata options

+Each View can also be defined with a set of metadata properties that control page access.
+These `meta` property will be configured in the `@/user/design.js`.
+Examples on all of the metadata properties will be shown in the below examples, and more information can be found [here](https://router.vuejs.org/guide/advanced/meta.html#Route-Meta-Fields).

 ## Overview of Built-in Views

 | Name                                                | Side&nbsp;effect? | Description                                                                                                                     |